 After rebooting, you might see a few messages telling you that Windows 11 is running scripts and getting ready.
 Wait for it to do its thing without shutting down your PC or manually restarting it.

 Some additional restarts may be performed.
-That’s normal, so be patient and don’t panic.
+That’s normal, so be patient.

 As the installation is almost over, now comes the time to customize Windows 11.
 First, the setup wizard asks you in what country or region you live.
 Choose it from the list, and then click or tap Yes.